Teams often focus on a few key metrics: MRR, LTV, ARPU, etc.

 We underestimate the compounding nature of churn.

-Sadly, most customers we talk to, when thinking about improving retention by, say, $250 MRR/mo….are thinking of having $3k more MRR 12 months later.
+Sadly, when we talk to most customers, they’re thinking about improving retention in simplistic terms.
+They hope to reduce churn by, say, $250 MRR/mo and are only expecting to have $3k more MRR 12 months later.
 In reality, they’ll have nearly $20k more in the bank as well.

 Pause.
 Let’s let this simmer a bit more.

 $20k more in the bank as well.
 Twenty thousand dollars more than they assumed.

 As we scale, the compounding compounds further (😱), and the math becomes even more important.